Bindi Irwin Returning To ‘DWTS’ But With One Major Twist

-Bindi Irwin, the mirrorball winner of Season 21 of ABC’s Dancing With the Stars is returning to the franchise but with one major twist; it won’t be with the American version of the series.
+Bindi Irwin, the mirrorball winner of Season 21 of ABC’s Dancing with the Stars is returning to the franchise but with one major twist; it won’t be with the American version of the series.
 Irwin will instead be sitting behind the judge’s table on the Australian version of the show.

 Irwin, the daughter of the late crocodile hunter and founder of the Australian Zoo, Steve Irwin, won the long-running dance competition series alongside Derek Hough.